Injuries that are minor in a healthy person can have severe consequences

 Take Time to Relax

 Practice muscle relaxation, deep breathing, meditation, or visualization.
-Ask your health care provider for information and available programs.
+Ask your health care provider about classes or programs, or check for apps that teach you these skills.

 Get the latest Diabetes newsletter delivered to your inbox!